CELEBRATING TEN YEARS OF

-Then in 2010, I pulled a theatre company of the Rabbit's hat, my musical friends Diane El-Shafey and Carma Jones joined me, and Run Rabbit Run suddenly meant “Energizer Bunny”.
+- Then in 2010, I pulled a theatre company of the Rabbit's hat, my musical friends Diane El-Shafey and Carma Jones Denney joined me, and Run Rabbit Run suddenly meant “Energizer Bunny”.

-Since 2010, we've averaged 2-3 productions a year of dinner theatre shows ranging from classics to modern works, original stage plays to original musicals and adaptions, open air Shakespeare to two Capital Fringe Festival productions, and offered youth to adult acting classes and programs through libraries, schools and museums.
+- Since 2010, we've averaged 2-3 productions a year of dinner theatre shows ranging from classics to modern works, original stage plays to original musicals and adaptions, plein-air Shakespeare to two Capital Fringe Festival productions, and offered youth to adult acting classes and programs through libraries, schools and museums.

 Along the way, we've won awards, great reviews and full houses.
 In short, Run Rabbit Run Theatre has been successfully pretending since 2010.

-— Diane, Carma and I are preparing scripts to offer Royalty Rights agreements for our two musicals, Once Upon A CHRISTMAS CAROL and A Musical LITTLE WOMEN, beginningsummer 2020; — I'm writing the comic murder mytery, THE DIE IS CAST, in preparation for a fall 2021 production.
+— Diane, Carma and I are preparing scripts to offer Royalty Rights agreements for our two musicals, Once Upon A CHRISTMAS CAROL and A Musical LITTLE WOMEN, beginning summer 2022;

 - Meredith Bean McMath, Managing Director